22lavonne/MAGE-Ontology/documentation/competency-questions-queries.md

 ```

-### 8. Are there any other suspicious API calles contained in the executable file?
+### 8. Are there any other kinds suspicious API calles contained in the executable file?
 * Query goal: search for other api calls that can be deemed suspicious

 ```